Transientica

 This started as a school research project in Python.
 Beatbox into a mic, classify the sound with SVM, send results to Unity over OSC.
 It worked, barely.
 Two processes running, 180ms latency at first, got it down to 45ms after weeks of optimization.
 But it was still a prototype, not a game.

-So I rebuilt the whole thing in Unity from scratch.
-Threw out Python, OSC, scikit-learn, everything.
+So I rebuilt the Unity version from scratch.
+Threw out Python, OSC, and scikit-learn.
 Wrote the FFT, feature extraction, and classifier in plain C#.
-No external ML frameworks, no dependencies I don't control.
-Switched from SVM to KNN because it trains instantly and I can retrain between rounds without the player waiting.
+No external ML frameworks.
+Switched from SVM to KNN because it trains fast enough to retrain between rounds without the player waiting.

 Now it's an actual rhythm game.
 Notes scroll toward you, you beatbox the right sound at the right time, the game judges your timing.
 Combos, scoring, grades.
 The classifier trains on your voice specifically - 10 samples per sound, takes a few seconds, and it learns how you do a kick vs how I do a kick.